nirdhara/wisdom/technology/prerequisite.md

    corepack enable
    ```

+3. Update yarn to latest stable version:

+    ```bash
+    yarn set version stable
+    ```

-3. After enabling Corepack, you can check the Yarn version by running the following command, and it should be version 3.x:
+4. After enabling Corepack, you can check the Yarn version by running the following command, and it should be version 3.x:

    ```bash
    yarn --version